adjust/ios_sdk/README.md

     [AdjustIo userGeneratedRevenue:1.0];

 The parameter is supposed to be in Cents and will get rounded to one decimal point.
 If you want to differentiate between different kinds of revenue you can get different eventIds for each kind.
+Again, you need to ask us for eventIds that you can then use.
 In that case you would make a call like this:

     [AdjustIo userGeneratedRevenue:1.0 forEvent:@"abc123"];